 sliced or diced avocado, vegan sour cream, vegan shredded cheese, tortilla chips/strips, chopped scallions/green onions/cilantro, lime juice

 The only thing I might change next time is the cumin – I might do 2 Tbsp. instead of 3.
-You can find Adzuki beans at most health food stores, but you could also substitute another bean like chili or northern.
-If your grocery store has an Hispanic or ethnic aisle, you’ll likely find the little can of chopped chipotle in adobo sauce there.
+You can find Adzuki beans at most health food stores, but you could also substitute another bean-like chili or northern.
+If your grocery store has a Hispanic or ethnic aisle, you’ll likely find the little can of chopped chipotle in adobo sauce there.

 No cooking process photos this time.
 It’s pretty basic stuff…

-In a large, heavy-bottom pot, warm the oil and sauté the onions, carrots, peppers, sweet potatoes and mushrooms, stirring occasionally until vegetables start to soften, about 10 minutes.
+In a large, heavy-bottom pot, warm the oil and sauté the onions, carrots, peppers, sweet potatoes and mushrooms, stirring occasionally until vegetables start to soften about 10 minutes.